MechanicalRock/mechanicalrock.github.io/_posts/2020-04-08-serverless-express-dashboards.md

 Metrics need not be restricted to software engineering concerns like uptime and requests-per-second.
 Metrics that are related to the domain your business operates in (e.g. number of orders) can be very valuable.

 In most cases, metrics only help to answer fairly generic questions of performance over time e.g. the 'what'.
 To understand 'how', and 'why', tracing and logging are generally more helpful.
 This doesn't stop metrics from getting a disproportionate amount of attention.
 Metrics are extremely seductive because they are so easy to understand at a glance (green = good, red = bad).
-A time-poor engineering manager can easily make the transisition to a poor engineering manager by placing too much emphasis on metrics.
-It's important to realise metrics are like sugar; best taken in moderation as part of a balanced diet.
+A time-poor engineering manager can easily make the transition to a poor engineering manager by placing too much emphasis on metrics.
+It's important to realize metrics are like sugar; best taken in moderation as part of a balanced diet.

 The worst outcome with metrics is something known as 'Dashboard Hell'.
 A team will create a new dashboard and alert for every incident that occurs which wastes significant amounts of engineering effort.
 Either a team will resolve the underlying causes of the incident (rendering the alerts useless), or the team will eventually be unable to cope with the number of dashboards and incoming alerts, leading to alarm fatigue.
 Building metrics and alerts at the expense of addressing underlying engineering issues will always result in a dysfunctional team and terrible services.